Citgo: Sponsorships

+Outdoor Sports

 Citgo is a major sponsor of the Bassmaster Fishing Tournaments, and is also the sponsor of a charity golf tournament benefiting the Muscular Dystrophy Association (MDA).
 The company's relationship with the MDA goes back to its 1983 purchase by Southland, an existing MDA sponsor.
 Citgo is MDA's biggest corporate sponsor, and its executives have appeared on the Jerry Lewis MDA Telethon.
 Consistent with its former sponsorship of the Boston Marathon, Citgo has for the past few years sponsored an elite level multisport team that competes in both adventure racing and triathlon events throughout the United States.

+Pro Sports Stadiums

 A Citgo billboard sign overlooking Kenmore Square in Boston is widely associated with the Boston Red Sox baseball team, as it is visible from within Fenway Park overlooking its left field wall, the Green Monster.
-The sign's association with the team has also led to similar signs being installed at other baseball parks, including the Houston Astros' Minute Maid Park as part of their sponsorship of the team (until 2012, the sign was also in left field, much like the Red Sox; Occidental Petroleum now holds the placement). and Whataburger Field, home field of one of the Astros' minor league affiliates, the Corpus Christi Hooks.
+The sign's association with the team has also led to similar signs being installed at other baseball parks, including the Houston Astros' Daikin Park as part of their sponsorship of the team (until 2012, the sign was also in left field, much like the Red Sox; Occidental Petroleum now holds the placement). and Whataburger Field, home field of one of the Astros' minor league affiliates, the Corpus Christi Hooks.